datanav/docs/rdf-support.rst

 CURIE expansion in DTL
 ^^^^^^^^^^^^^^^^^^^^^^

-When processing RDF data in a flow, we sometimes would like to expand an entity or a child entity from CURIES to full URI form (for example if there are conflicting usages of prefixes).
+When processing RDF data in a flow, we sometimes would like to expand an entity or a child entity from CURIEs to full URI form (for example if there are conflicting usages of prefixes).
 This can be done using the DTL :ref:`uri-expand <uri_expand_function>`: